mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/aws/air-gapped/new/index.md

     - `AWS_VPC_ID`: the VPC ID where the cluster will be created.
 The VPC requires the `ec2`, `elasticloadbalancing`, `secretsmanager` and `autoscaling` VPC endpoints to be already present.
     - `AWS_SUBNET_IDS`: a comma-separated list of one or more private Subnet IDs with each one in a different Availability Zone.
 The cluster control-plane and worker nodes will automatically be spread across these Subnets.
     - `AWS_ADDITIONAL_SECURITY_GROUPS`: a comma-seperated list of one or more Security Groups IDs to use in addition to the ones automatically created by [CAPA][capa].
     - `AWS_AMI_ID`: the AMI ID to use for control-plane and worker nodes.
-The AMI must be created by the [konvoy-image-builder][konvoy-image-builder] project.
-They will have container images "baked into" them.
-You can find the list of container images in this [ansible task][ansible-task-images]
+The AMI must be created by the [konvoy-image-builder][konvoy-image-builder] project as described on the previous page.

     <p class="message--important"><strong>IMPORTANT: </strong>You must tag the subnets as described below to allow for Kubernetes to create ELBs for services of type <code>LoadBalancer</code> in those subnets.
 If the subnets are not tagged, they will not receive an ELB and the following error displays: <code>Error syncing load balancer, failed to ensure load balancer; could not find any suitable subnets for creating the  ELB.</code>.</p>